topkecleon/telegram-bot-bash/examples/webhook/README.md

 To enable update processing delete the file `data-bot-bash/webhook-fifo-<botname>` after your webhook is working as described above.
 Incoming Telegram updates are now forwarded to the script `bin/process_update.sh` for processing.

-On every incoming Telegram update the script calls Bashbot once for processing the update.
-Even it seems overkill to load Bashbot on every incoming update, it's more responsive and create less server load than polling Telegram.
+On every incoming Telegram update the script is executed, source bashbot.sh and forward the update to Bashbot processing.i Even it seems overhead to source Bashbot for every update, it's more responsive and create less load than Bashbot polling mode.

-Nevertheles this has some limitations compared to run bashbot in polling mode:
+Nevertheles there are some limitations compared to polling mode:
  - no startup actions
- - no background and interactive jobs
+ - no background* and interactive jobs
  - `addons` and `TIMER_EVENTS` are not working

-Workaround for running new background jobs is to execute `./bashbot.sh resumeback` after starting a new background job.
+\* Workaround for background jobs is to execute `./bashbot.sh resumeback` if a new background job was started.

 #### Full webhook processing